-A voting member of the (Independent) Spirit Awards and a Blue Ribbon Judge for the 2010,2011 and 2012 Daytime Emmy Awards and the 2012 News and Documentary Emmy Awards, Abiiba has held longtime memberships in various industry organizations and associations while remaining active in two IATSE unions and making time to volunteer with her pet charities.
-In 2011, Abiiba took on the challenge of helping to bring attention to the plight of homeless people by writing and publishing an extensive research article on the subject at www.AbiibaMedia.com.
+A voting member of the (Independent) Spirit Awards and a Blue Ribbon Judge for the 2010through 2013 Daytime Emmy Awards and the 2012 and 2013 News and Documentary Emmy Awards, Abiiba has held longtime memberships in various industry organizations and associations while remaining active in two IATSE local unions and making time to volunteer with her pet charities.
+In 2011, Abiiba took on the challenge of helping to bring attention to the plight of homeless people by writing and publishing an extensive research article on the subject online.

-From 2002 until 2008, Abiiba was the director of Film Expo Texas, an annual event designed to raise production standards and make the industry and its resources more accessible to all.
+FIn 2002, Abiiba founded Film Expo Texas, an annual event designed to raise production standards and make the industry and its resources more accessible to all.
 She continues to help open doors for industry newcomers through pet projects and workshops, some of which she has taught since 1991.

-Armed with a M.S. in Internet Marketing web analytics, internet law, brand development, SEO); M.A. in New Media (Journalism, Marketing and Multimedia Reporting); a B.A. in Business (Entertainment, Finance, Marketing, Business Law);, Abiiba is committed to using these skills towards the development of a “new generation of socially aware video and movie makers, who will use the internet as their platform.”
+Armed with an M.A. in New Media (technology) and Journalism, an M.S. in Internet Marketing, a B.A. in Business (Entertainment, Finance, Marketing, Business Law) from Full Sail University, Abiiba is currently enrolled in a Doctorate of Business Administration (DBA) program, specializing in Marketing.
+She is committed to merging these skills towards the development of a “new generation of tech-savvy storytellers who will use the internet to help others.”
 She is also an alum of Roosevelt University (Communications, Organizational Leadership) and Northwestern University (Organization Behavior, Personnel Administration, Human Resource Management) and credits them with her grounding in critical business thinking and analysis.